3. Bayesian methods#

 3.1.
 Bayesian Statistics#

-The main ideals upon which Bayesian statistics is founded are:
+The main ideas upon which Bayesian statistics is founded are:

 • Uncertainty over parameters \(\rightarrow\) treatment as random variables